py-pdf/pdfly/docs/user/subcommand-rm.md

  Remove pages from PDF files.

  Page ranges refer to the previously-named file.
  A file not followed by a page range means all the pages of the file.

  PAGE RANGES are like Python slices.

          Remember, page indices start with zero.

+         When using page ranges that start with a negative value a two-hyphen symbol -- must be used to separate them from the command line options.

          Page range expression examples: